Retro Handheld Reviews

 Anbernic RG556 Review

-4Anbernic's flagship Android handheld packs a Snapdragon 700-series chip into a large, comfortable shell.
+4Anbernic's flagship Android handheld packs a Unisoc T820 chip into a large, comfortable shell.
 Big screen, big power — big price.

 Anbernic RG556$220